Herb & Brown Sugar Dry-Brined Turkey

 - Remove and discard the truss that holds turkey legs together (if the legs are held together with turkey skin, cut the skin to release them).
 Trim off and discard any excess fat in the neck or body cavity.
 Remove giblets and neck; discard or save for stock.
 Rinse the turkey inside and out with warm water.
 Pat dry with paper towels.

 - Preheat the oven to 375°F and set an oven rack in the lower third of the oven.
-Using damp paper towels, brush the dry brine off the turkey.
+Using damp paper towels, brush the dry brine off the turkey's exterior (keep the brine as-is in the turkey's cavity).

 - Scatter the onion, carrots, and celery in the bottom of a large roasting pan.
 Place a roasting rack inside the pan and place the turkey on the rack.
 Tuck the wings underneath the bird.
 Using your hands, smear the butter all over the turkey.